-APR forum Summit meetings document s for APR Forums reports governance and diplomatic profile for the Nation Position interest capture the out Participate in High Level Political Forum on 'Africa's progress in SDG 16: Outcome document Forum report on SGD 16 at the Continent , Regional and National Level Strengthening and Mainstreaming governance in various sectors 25.
-To promote good governance practices at the National and the County level To Monitor progress on implementatio n of NPoA Stakeholders Consultative and Informative Meetings with Relevant Ministries Responsible Monitor the implementatio n of NPOA by county NPoA Progress Report A NPoA progress report Development of annual progress report on the implementation of NPOA Draft develo Convene Technical committee meetings for key stakeholders in the implementatio n of NPoA Reports on implemen tation on NPoA Quarterly Reports Enhanced monitoring and evaluation of NPoA at the National and County level - ii. to track implementatio n of SDGs and African Agenda 2063 Convene Key Stakeholders meetings on SDGS and Agenda 2063 progress National and County Level Stakehold ers Reports Number of progress reports SDGs and African Agenda 2063 mainstreamed in institutional and policy frameworks Ongoi III.
-To Review and analyze the prioritized NPoA targets in all the 47 CIDPs 1 Report on NPoA priorities for the Counties Number of reports for Counties The NPoA targets mainstreamed and prioritized by counties Ongc argo de la las Edelvines de Silveria.
-La calle de companio de Romanista la Romanista de la Romanista de la Romanista de la Romanista de la Romanista

-0 iv.
-Reports on impleme tation of NPoA by counties 1 Status on the implementation of NPoA Ongoing v.
-Track governance indices and prepare status reports Monitor National Governance Indicators Relevant Stakeholders workshops and Consultative meetings Reports analyzing the governance e indices Number of reports on governance indices Improved governance Ongoing vi.
+APR forum Summit meetings document s for APR Forums reports governance and diplomatic profile for the Nation Positio interes captur the ou Participate in High Level Political Forum on 'Africa's progress in SDG 16: Outcome document Forum report on SGD 16 at the Continent , Regional and National Level Strengthening and Mainstreaming governance in various sectors 25.
+To promote good governance practices at the National and the County level i.
+To Monitor progress on implementatio n of NPoA Stakeholders Consultative and Informative Meetings with Relevant Ministries Responsible Monitor the implementatio n of NPOA by county NPoA Progress Report A NPoA progress report Development of annual progress report on the implementation of NPOA Draft develo Convene Technical committee meetings for key stakeholders in the implementatio n of NPOA Reports on implemen tation on NPoA Quarterly Reports Enhanced monitoring and evaluation of NPoA at the National and County level ii. to track implementation n of SDGs and African Agend 2063 meetings on Stakehold ers Reports Number of progress reports SDGs and African Agenda 2063 mainstreamed in institutional and policy frameworks Ongoi iii.
+To Review and analyze the prioritized NPoA targets all the 47 CID in Report on NPoA priorities for the Counties Number of reports for Counties The NPoA targets mainstreamed and prioritized by counties Ongc ng to a statement of the section of the statement of the iv.
+Reports on implementation of NPoA by counties Bi annual reports Status on the implementation of NPoA Ongoing v.
+Track governance indices and prepare status reports Monitor National Governance Indicators Relevant Stakeholders workshops and Consultative meetings Reports analyzing the governanc e indices Number of reports on governance indices Improved governance Ongoing vi.
 To Partner with Open Government Partnership (OGP) vii.
-To Improve the Public Sector Performance through County Peer Review Mechanism Mobilization of Resources for CPRM from OGP & its Stakeholders Public Sector Performance Cluster Meetings with OGP Monitoring of the Commitment 5 Reports on Commitm ent 5 Number of Cluster Meetings Number of Reports Improved governance partnerships with like- minded Organizations Improved governance at the National and County Level Promote good governance practises and facilitate peer learning among Counties Ongoing enhance earch pacity of retariat as t of wledge nagement Forge collaboration with key research institutions to carry out research on topical issues related to good governance issues and policies research institutions Research reports conducted on good governanc e issues and policies Number of research done on good governance and policies Governance issues mainstreamed in policy formulation Ongoing - 1 - 1 Number of officers trained Increased capacity on research governance issues and policies
+To Improve the Public Sector Performance through County Peer Review Mechanism Mobilization of Resources for CPRM from OGP & its Stakeholders Public Sector Performance Cluster Meetings with OGP Monitoring of the Commitment 5 Reports on Commitm ent 5 Number of Cluster Meetings Number of Reports Improved governance partnerships with like- minded Organizations Improved governance at the National and County Level Promote good governance practises and facilitate peer learning among Counties Ongoing enhance earch acity of retariat as t of wledge nagement Forge collaboration with key research institutions to carry out research on topical issues related to good governance issues and policies research institutions Research reports conducted on good governanc e issues and policies Number of research done on good governance and policies Governance issues mainstreamed in policy formulation Ongoing 1 Number of officers trained Increased capacity on research governance issues and policies